MaterializeInc/materialize/doc/user/content/cloud/security.md

 The specific commands to allow the static IP address will vary depending on your operating system and firewall (e.g. `iptables`, `firewall-cmd`, UFW, AWS, Azure, and etc).
 Please refer to the appropriate documentation for your specific firewall.

-### Getting the Static IP Address
+### Getting the static IP address

-Once you’ve created a [deployment](../cloud-deployments/), to get the static IP address associated with your deployment you can follow these steps:
+Once you’ve created a [deployment](../cloud-deployments/), you can get its associated static IP address following these steps:

 1. Click on a deployment to see the individual deployment view.
 2. On the right-hand side, click on the copy button to copy the IP address.

-### Allowing the Static IP Address
+### Allowing the static IP address

-The following is a list of commands to allow the static IP address with some of the most common firewalls.
+The following is a list of commands to allow the static IP address with some of the most common firewalls:

-#### IPTABLES
+#### iptables
 ```
 sudo iptables -I INPUT -s <static IP> -j ACCEPT
 ```